Deepakzxy/Musice-demo/README.md

 # Musice-demo
-This is a musice demo for Git and Github Class
+This is a musice demo for Git & Github Class